 For more information contact the AIFS Program Advisor.

 Tour the magnificent and historically significant Palace of Versailles.
-Includes round-trip transportation and entrance fees.
+Includes entrance fees.

 Visit the Peace Memorial, several D-Day sites, St. Malo and Mont Saint-Michel.
-Includes round-trip transportation, accommodations, daily breakfasts and all entrance fees.
+Includes round-trip transportation, accommodations, breakfast and all entrance fees.

 Students can select an optional transportation package for all AIFS programs.
 Students who choose to book their own flights should meet up with group at the program location and will need to make their own ground transportation arrangements.